kumabook/bebop/README.md

 1. `Click icon on toolbar` or `Ctrl+Comma` ... show popup that has command input
 2. Input a query to narrow down the candidates.

+    NOTE: On Windows, you need to press a tab-key to focus to a query input

 | type        | shorthand | description                     |
 |:------------|:---------:|:------------------------------- |
 | search      |           | open new tab with google search |